ftlabs/fastclick/README.md

 * Chrome on iOS 5 and upwards
 * Chrome on Android (ICS)
 * Opera Mobile 11.5 and upwards
-* Android Browser since Honeycomb
+* Android Browser since Android 2
 * PlayBook OS 1 and upwards

 FastClick doesn't attach any listeners on desktop browsers as it is not needed.
 Those that have been tested are: